doiali/oya/ideas.md

 - [ ] a dashboard page for report
 - [ ] UX improvements
 - [ ] UI and design improvement
+- [ ] implement user management
-- [-] add calender chart to activity view
+- [x] add calender chart to activity view
-- [-] show intervals of the day if select a day in bar or calender time chart
+- [x] show intervals of the day if select a day in bar or calender time chart
-- [-] add highlighting effect to intervals list
+- [x] add highlighting effect to intervals list
 - del intervals pagination should be implemented using router
 - del new intervals view component